sirfonzie/INF2004_LAB4/README.md

 ## **PULSE-WIDTH MODULATION**

 The Raspberry Pi Pico, with its GPIO pins and the Pico C SDK, provides a convenient way to generate PWM signals for various applications.
 Configuring PWM on the Raspberry Pi Pico using the Pico C SDK involves several steps, including initializing the PWM hardware, setting the frequency, configuring channels, and controlling the duty cycle.
 PWM on the Raspberry Pi Pico is achieved through PWM slices.
-To understand how PWM works on the Pico, it's essential to understand the concept of PWM slices and how they are used to generate PWM signals.
+To understand how PWM works on the Pico, it's essential to understand the concept of PWM slices and how they generate PWM signals.

 **What are PWM Slices?**

-PWM slices are hardware modules on the Raspberry Pi Pico designed specifically for generating PWM signals.
+PWM slices are hardware modules on the Raspberry Pi Pico designed to generate PWM signals.
 These slices offer a flexible and efficient way to produce PWM waveforms with precise control over parameters like frequency, duty cycle, and polarity.
 The Pico has multiple PWM slices, and each slice can generate one or more PWM channels.

 **Key Features and Concepts:**